Pebibit to Mebibit Converter

 The prefix 'mebi-' (representing 220) was defined by the IEC in 1998 along with other binary prefixes (kibi-, gibi-, tebi-, etc.).
 This standardization aimed to eliminate the confusion caused by using SI prefixes (like kilo-, mega-, giga-) to denote both powers of 1000 (decimal) and powers of 1024 (binary) in computing contexts.
 The term 'mebibit' specifically refers to the 220 multiple of bits.

-Common Uses for pebibits and mebibits
+Common Uses and Applications: pebibits vs mebibits

 Explore the typical applications for both Pebibit (imperial/US) and Mebibit (imperial/US) to understand their common contexts.